aliclark/the-weld-and-the-arrow/buddhism.md

 The tiering, the separate/fuse rule, kannō-sōe, and the coined compound shugenjō are conventional and my own — contra Dōgen, who keeps all ultimate, and who fused the very shushō I have re-tiered (shō at the floor, shu conventional).

-This is a fresh theory, not an exegesis of Abhidharma nor a reconstruction of Dōgen; both, on this construction, are in places muddled.
+This is a fresh theory, not an exegesis of Abhidharma nor a reconstruction of Dōgen.
 Karma here is explained entirely within the grid.

 Constructed with a purposefully minimalist lens — other doctrines can and do hold too.